Why Do People Procrastinate? Learning Ways To Overcome It

 Virtually everyone procrastinates occasionally.
 For some, however, procrastination meaning frequent, everyday difficulties is their typical reality.
 Either way, understanding why you may be prone to procrastination is usually the first step toward finding solutions to this behavior.
 Some of the most common reasons people procrastinate include the following.

-Needing an emotional coping mechanism
+People procrastinate because they need an emotional coping mechanism

 When we procrastinate, we often do it to cope with the anxiety and stress that can come with an unpleasant task itself.
 While we know that procrastinating will likely result in negative consequences later, we may continue to engage in this behavior because we’re temporarily ‘rewarded’ for our choice through avoidance.
 This cycle then often continues until we are constantly putting off important tasks or not doing them altogether, sometimes referred to as chronic procrastination.

-Lacking time management skills
+They lack time management skills

 Some people procrastinate because they have trouble conceptualizing how long it will take them to do a certain important task, resulting in an overfilled or overambitious schedule.
 If you go through your to-do list and realize that you don't have nearly as much time as you thought, it can create stress and overwhelm—as discussed in more detail below—and lead you to procrastinate in taking any action at all.
 Regularly giving in to distractions like texting or social media can also negatively affect your time management abilities.
 Learning how to properly manage time, avoid distractions, and set realistic expectations may help.

-Working against natural motivation and energy
+They are working against natural motivation and energy

 Most of us would love to be people who are completely energized and focused throughout the day, but this is not how our bodies and minds generally work.
-We all have different times where we feel most effective and motivated.
+We all have different times when we feel most effective and motivated.
 Setting up all-day tasks without all-day energy can lead us to not only fall behind schedule but to then procrastinate as well.
 When we work within our natural limits, we can better set ourselves up for realistic future success.
 This can include knowing our own unique limits, taking enough rest, and regularly practicing physical and emotional self-care.

 Not all tasks are fun or enjoyable, which is a common reason people procrastinate.
 When we simply don't feel like doing something, it can be easier for us to put it off until a later time when we absolutely must do it—or even until it’s too late and we’re behind.
 Almost everyone has done this from time to time, but doing it regularly can cause more harm than good.

-Experiencing task overwhelm
+They are experiencing task overwhelm

 When tasks are too large or intimidating, we may back away from them in response.
 The problem is that if they look too big to take care of now, this will likely only get worse down the road.
 Breaking down significant or important tasks into bite-sized, manageable chunks may be helpful in combating procrastination.